Denis535/CleanArchitectureGameFramework/Packages/com.denis535.clean-architecture-game-framework/Readme.md

 - **WorldView** -
 This class responsible for visual and audible aspects.
 - **Entity** -
-This class represents the scene's entity (player's avatar, AI agent or independent object).
+This class represents the scene's entity (player's avatar, AI agent or any object).
 - **EntityView** -
 This class responsible for visual and audible aspects.
 - **EntityBody** -